Preparing for Christmas

 The first covered the “coolest toys on everybody’s Christmas list.”
 These were wow-factor gift ideas for “big kids” including a quadcopter with a built in camera, a multi-tool iPhone case, a handheld espresso maker and Bluetooth shower speaker.
 Yes, they were very cool!

 After a lengthy commercial break, there was a didactic moment on “How-to keep from gaining weight during the holiday season.”
-After 6 minutes of in-depth analysis, the anchor offered this advice: “Limit your food intake during the holidays.”
+Six minutes into monologue, the anchor offered this advice: “Limit your food intake during the holidays.”
 I was happy to be reminded that self-discipline has obvious benefits, especially at Christmas time!

 It’s true, we don’t need all the toys; we probably shouldn’t overindulge during the holidays and would undoubtedly benefit from giving more thought to how we use our finances at Christmas.